You won’t regret setting—and achieving—these financial goals and resolutions.

 1. Determine what you want from your money.

 From funding a college savings account to planning a big vacation, your first step is to know what you want your money to do for you.
-As you plot this out, distinguish between short-, medium-, and long-term goals, recommends Christian Hutchins, CFP, AIF, associate advisor at Signature Estate & Investment Advisor (SEIA).
+As you plot this out, distinguish between short-, medium-, and long-term goals, recommends Christian Hutchins, CFP, AIF, senior wealth advisor at LourdMurray.
 Consider goals such as building retirement savings (long term), saving for a down payment (medium term), and purchasing a new computer (short term).

-“My view is that a goal without a deadline is not really a goal,” says Ken Moraif, CFP, senior advisor at Money Matters in Dallas, Texas.
+“My view is that a goal without a deadline is not really a goal,” says Ken Moraif, CFP, senior adviser at Money Matters in Dallas, Texas.

 More than that, overarching goals, like “save more” or “spend less” are too sprawling to execute.
 Moraif recommends chopping down big goals into action items.
 “You need to create milestones and a timeline of what it takes to complete,” he says.
 With those nitty-gritty details in place, goals can become reality.